I like HP calculators. I can no longer use any other brand calculator,

 that I worked so hard to get.

 The 48G and 48GX are what I mostly use.
 I also used to play quite a bit of Tetris on my first 48GX at university.
 The 28S is nice since it folds up, protecting the keys and display, thus making it one of the few truly pocket calculators there is.
 And while I was still doing some university teaching work, the 42S was fun to give to an unsuspecting student who needed to borrow a calculator briefly.
+And then there's the Droid48 emulator for Android, which beats the pants off any other pathetic calculator app.
+It's free, has no ads, and looks and works just like a 48GX.
+I've never tried to install Tetris on it, though it should be possible, I guess.

 The furry cow is not an original HP accessory.